These Are The Foods & Traditions Of Holi, The Hindu Festival Of Colors

-Holi is a popular Hindu holiday celebrated most commonly in India that is also known as the Festival of Colors.
+Also known as the Festival of Colors, Holi is a popular Hindu holiday with a rich history, celebrated most commonly in India.
 It celebrates the triumph of good over evil and the changing of the seasons from winter to spring.
-This year, it falls on March 28 through March 29.
+This year, it falls on the night of March 7 and March 8.

-As the name suggests, Holi is the most vibrant of all of the Hindu festivals, of which there are many—about 30 of them are the most widely celebrated.
-Like many Hindu festivals, Holi is connected to popular cultural legends, with this particular festival evolving from the story of a king named Hiranyakashipu.
-According to a report by Travel + Leisure, Hiranyakashipu thought he was immortal and deserved to be treated as a god.
-The king's son, Prahlad, was devoted to Vishnu and refused to treat his father like a god in the way he wanted.
-Ultimately, Hiranyakashipu was killed by Vishnu who appeared in a half-lion, half-man form to kill the king.
+Holi has been observed for centuries and has evolved in that time, but its origin story traces back to a king named Hiranyakashipu who thought he was immortal and deserved to be treated as a god.
+The king's good son, Prahlad, however, was devoted to Vishnu and refused to treat his father like a diety.
+Ultimately, Hiranyakashipu was killed by Vishnu, who performed the deed in the form of a half-lion, half-man.
 This is why Holi celebrates triumph of good over evil.

 You Might Also Like